rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 Ok, so the `program.deb` just turned out to be `steghide`.
 I unpacked it and used it but still, no passphrase is available.

+---

+Using `stegseek` I've managed to ascertain that the file `picture2.bmp` contains some hidden data based on the fact that it was the only file in which a seed was found.
+The encryption algo is what I think DES-3, so without the password its pretty futile but I'm trying to figure out if there's any way to extract the encrypted data.